Laser eye surgery: Does health insurance pay?

-Many people in Switzerland have poor eyesight and need glasses or contact lenses, or opt for laser eye surgery.
-But your general health insurer won’t pay anything unless you have the right insurance.
+Many people in Switzerland who need glasses or contact lenses opt for laser eye surgery.
+But for your health insurer to cover the costs, you need the right supplementary insurance.

-If you have a visual impairment of at least +/- 10 dioptres and are unable to wear contact lenses.
+- If you have a visual impairment of at least +/- 10 dioptres and you're unable to wear contact lenses.

 What happens during laser eye surgery?